 The Cost to Repair is Too High

-Your Air Conditioner has Become Inefficient
+Your Air Conditioner Has Become Inefficient

-- Newly manufactured air conditioners must have a SEER rating of at least 13.
-If your air conditioner’s SEER rating is under 13, you can cut back on your energy costs by replacing it with a new, more efficient unit.
+Newly manufactured air conditioners are required to have SEER ratings of at least 13.
+If your air conditioner’s SEER rating is under 13, cut back on your energy costs with air conditioner replacement.

 Your Air Conditioner Needs Repairs Frequently